-The Indigenous Support Line is a step toward reconciliation and rebuilding trust in the healthcare system.
-It is also part of Primary Care Alberta's commitment to improving Indigenous peoples' healthcare concerns and experiences.
+The Indigenous Support Line is a step towards reconciliation.
+It is also part of Alberta Health Services' commitment to improving Indigenous peoples' healthcare concerns and experiences.

-For more information, email: indigenouswellnesscore@ahs.ca
+For more information, email: indigenouswellnesscore@ahs.ca.or on our website: ahs.ca/isl